michalgrochowski/petstore-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Teh you can simply upload it on your server of choice to see the running app.
+Then you can simply upload it on your server of choice to see the running app.

 ## Linter